queenaccila/midnight-express-creative/Story/Other-Notes.md

 ### Other Notes
 - **Main theme:** *Fear of Change vs. Embracing the Future*
+- The Conductor is the one who sent Mina to come here so he can prove that he's the only conductor the Midnight Express needs.
 - The Porter becomes more accepting of Mina after they fight, and Mina has to "recalibrate" him so he can see Mina isn't a threat to the train
 - The Porter himself is more timid compared to The Conductor and The Engineer.
 He was scared of the consequences of helping an outsider, but he got the courage to help Mina because he can't ignore her potential
 - The Conductor slowly feels more and more threatened by Mina when some of the robots in the train are being more friendly towards her and refusing to listen to him